Elizabeth Holmes takes the stand in her criminal fraud trial - NewsBreak

 “There’s nothing sort of fancy or sexy about this testimony,” she said.
 “The witnesses were very careful in their testimony.
 None of the witnesses seemed to harbor anger or a grudge against her.
 And so because of that, they were very powerful witnesses.”

-Other witnesses called by the government included former two Theranos lab directors who repeatedly warned Holmes that the blood-testing technology was wildly unreliable.
-Prosecutors also questioned two part-time lab directors, including Balwani's dermatologist, who spent only a few hours scrutinizing Theranos' blood-testing technology during late 2014 and most of 2015.
-As Holmes' lawyers noted, the part-time lab directors were allowed under government regulations.
+Other witnesses called by the government included two former Theranos lab directors who repeatedly warned Holmes that the blood-testing technology was wildly unreliable.
+Prosecutors also questioned two part-time lab directors, including Balwani’s dermatologist, who spent only a few hours scrutinizing Theranos’ blood-testing technology during late 2014 and most of 2015.
+Holmes’ lawyers noted that part-time lab directors were allowed under government regulations.

-Other key witnesses included former employees of Pfizer, former Safeway CEO Steve Burd and a litany of Theranos investors, including a representative for the family investment firm of Betsy DeVos, the former education secretary under President Donald Trump.
+Other key witnesses included former employees of Pfizer, former Safeway CEO Steve Burd and a litany of Theranos investors, including a representative for the family investment firm of former education secretary Betsy DeVos.
 The DeVos family wound up investing $100 million.